DKB Cash review

 A free online bank account in Germany, with a world of perks.

 DKB, also known as Deutsche Kredit Bank, is a well-known digital bank in Germany.
-Its three accounts come with a range of perks, from free Euro ATM withdrawals to zero monthly account fees.
+Its four accounts come with a range of perks, from free Euro ATM withdrawals to zero monthly account fees.
 This review will help you break down the features, costs and considerations involved with DKB cash accounts, to help you pick the best one for you.

 What is DKB?